 As a result, Dr. Cain has created a solution to help you identify the root cause of your symptoms by offering food allergy and candida testing from one of the most reputable labs in the country.
 We will help you identify which foods might be triggering negative responses and will create a personalized dietary program to help you feel your best!

 - We mail you your personalized Food Allergy Kit.

 - We will give you the address of a local lab where they will do a quick and easy blood draw.

-- The kit comes with all of the shipping you will need and most labs will send the kit back the testing lab for you.
+- The kit comes with all of the shipping you will need and most labs will send the kit back to the testing lab for you.